Baby Led Weaning 9 Months Run Down

 Baby Led Weaning Foods for 9 Month Old

-Our baby led weaning foods for 9 months looks very much similar to those of earlier posts, at 6 months and 7 months.
+Our baby led weaning foods for 9 months look very much similar to those of earlier posts, at 6 months and 7 months.

-However, Sawyer continues to eat more, so generally, baby led weaning recipes for 9 months are larger.
+However, Sawyer continues to eat more, so generally, portions for baby led weaning recipes for 9 months are larger.

 He now has two bottom teeth, so that helps a bit more with chewing our favorite 9 month old blw recipes.